Unlawful Termination Attorneys Beverly Hills & Los Angeles, CA

 A termination may be unlawful for a variety of reasons.
 The following are some of the most common:

 - Termination due to discrimination.
 Unlawful discrimination includes discrimination based on sex, pregnancy, race, disability, religion, ethnicity, sexual orientation, or national origin;

 - Termination as retaliation.
 This includes a termination meant to punish an employee for engaging in a protected activity or for exercising a legally protected right, such as the right to seek reasonable accommodations in the workplace, the right to take family or medical leave, the right to file a discrimination claim, or the right to act as a whistleblower; and

 - Termination in breach of an employment contract.
-An employment contracts may state the grounds on which a termination is permitted, such as poor job performance and misconduct.
+Employment contracts may state the grounds on which termination is permitted, such as poor job performance and misconduct.

 E&L, LLP, has cultivated attorneys who are prepared to represent plaintiffs in complex personal injury, product liability, and car accident cases.
 If you have questions about your rights and options following an automobile defect, our team is readily available to help.